RootsRated/stevenson/README.md

 Use Stevenson to create a new microsite like this:

-    $ stevenson new your_site
+    $ stevenson new hello_world

-This will create a new directory in your current working directory named `your_site`.
+This will create a new directory in your current working directory named `hello_world`.
 This directory should be a ready-to-use Jekyll installation.

 By default, stevenson will use RootsRated's